te-ce/instautomate/README.md

 # Roadmap

-- Fix reading user data (get it from html data instead of api)
 - Fix taking screenshots
-- Silently follow users (follow and mute stories and posts)
-- Find a way to scrap data without instagram blocking us (I guess it is the getting the user data from the page)
 - Fix running puppeteer with chromium or firefox (`page.goto()` timeout after the initialization)

 # Features